nagarajanceg/LoggedIn/README.md

 # LoggedIn
-Node express framework with Mongo db as a backend.
+Node express framework with MongoDB as a backend.

+Prerequisite
+MongoDB installed from https://www.mongodb.com/download-center#community and started.